The Horse-Devil and the Witch: Sources

-The story was first published by folklorist Ignác Kúnos in Hungarian as A ló-ördög és a boszorkány and in German as Der Ross-Dew und die Hexe.
+The story was first published by folklorist Ignác Kúnos in Turkish as Az ló-ördög, in Hungarian as A ló-ördög és a boszorkány, and in German as Der Ross-Dew und die Hexe.

 Translations

 The tale also appears in German as Der Dew in Rossgestalt ("The Horse-Shaped Dev").

 The tale was also translated into English as The Horse and the She-Devil, and The Princess, the Horse and the She-Devil.

+Spanish translator Luis Astrana Marín translated the tale as El Caballo del Genio y el Látigo ("The Djinn Horse and the Whip").

+The tale was also translated to French as Le Cheval enchanté et la Sorcière ("The Enchanted Horse and the Sorceress").

 Summary

 Before he travels afar, the padishah orders his daughters to groom his favorite horse.
 The eldest daughters are rebuffed by the animal, and only the third daughter is able to groom and feed it.
-Her father notices their approximation and marries her to the animal.
-She discovers the horse is actually a human at night and promises to be quiet about it.
+Her father notices their approximation and marries her to the animal, while the elder sisters are married to the Vezir and to the Sheik-ul-Islam.
+The youngest princess moves out to the stables, and discovers the horse is actually a human at night, promising to be quiet about it.

-When her father organizes a tournament, the horse husband takes off his horse skin and joins it, eventually defeating and unhorsing his brothers-in-law.
+When her father organizes a tournament, the horse husband takes off his horse skin and joins it as a rider, eventually defeating and unhorsing his brothers-in-law.
 This repeats for the second day of the tournament.
+On both occasions, the elder sisters admire their respective husbands' bravery, mocking their cadette for her marriage to the horse-husband.
 On the third day, the horse husband gives her three strands of his hair to his wife to summon him whenever she may need help.
 He goes to the tournament.
 Proud of his deed and cajoled by her sisters' endless mockery, the princess betrays his secret and he disappears.

-She seeks him out and reaches a mountain.
+She seeks him out on a long quest and reaches a mountain.
 She burns one of the hairs he gave her and he appears.
-They embrace and he tells her this mountain is the abode of his witch mother and she may kill her.
+They embrace and he tells her this mountain is the abode of his witch mother and the creature may kill her.
 So, to protect her, he transforms her into an apple to hide her inside his mother's house.
+The horse-husband brings her in, but his ogress mother senses a human smell nearby.
+The horse-husband makes his mother promise on the egg not to harm, and introduces his wife to her.